score-json/json/TSF/trustable/assertions/TA-INDICATORS.md

       path: ./TSF/trustable/assertions/TA-INDICATORS-CHECKLIST.md
 ---

-Advanced warning indicators for misbehaviours are identified, and monitoring mechanisms are specified, verified and validated based on analysis.
+In score-json, advanced warning indicators for misbehaviours are identified, and monitoring mechanisms are specified, verified and validated based on analysis.

-score